jesserogers/adabuild/README.md

  1. Navigate to the Extensions tab in VS Code.
  2. Select "Install from VSIX" from the menu in the top right corner of the Extensions tab.
  3. Select the VSIX file from the `adabuild` application directory.
- 4. Upon activation, summon the command palette and run `adabuild: Start`.
+ 4. Upon activation, run `adabuild` CLI commands directly from the VS Code Command Palette.